Table of Contents

 Can I double the recipe?

-Absolutely.
-You can double all ingredients and bake in a 9×13-inch pan.
-Great for feeding a crowd or saving extra for later!
+Definitely.
+Double all ingredients and bake in a 9×13-inch pan.

 Do these taste sour?